 Why is Self-Care So Important?

-Six Tips for Surviving the Second Semester Slump
+Six Tips for Second Semester Slump

 Check out some of these tips and suggestions for fighting the second semester slump and keeping yourself healthy and mentally fit all year round.